The Cheapest Way to Ship 50–150 lb Packages in 2026

 What Is FedEx Heavy and Who Qualifies?

 FedEx Heavy (also called FedEx Ground Heavy) is a rate tier for packages 50–149 lbs.
-Rates are structured by weight band:
+Rates are structured by weight band rather than by zone at the same scale:

 - 80–99 lbs: $51.40–$57.60